Dazcam/Bioinformatics-tutorials/pages/annotation/annotation_intro.md

 synthetic hybrid that serves as archetype but whose sequence is not actually observed wholesale in any particular individual genome.
 Genome assemblies for model organisms, such as human, are derived from multiple individuals, while some for some less well studies species reference builds are derived from a single individual.
-Paraphrased from:
+Sources:
 [here](https://www.ensembl.org/info/genome/genebuild/assembly.html) and
 [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035891071).

-Genome assembly data is being collected daily and, from time to time, updates are publically released.
+Genome assembly data is curated by the
+[Genome Reference Consortium](https://www.ncbi.nlm.nih.gov/grc) and occasionally updates are publically released.

 - `Major assembly updates`: are released infrequently and may shift the coordinates of certain loci based on new information.